 -Disconnect – d/c LTM studies when the pediatric neurology medical team so orders.

 -Move LTM patients when asked by the in-patient unit to do so, including setting up and restarting EEG equipment.

 -When duties, training, and time permits: set-up equipment and start LTM-EEG recordings on patients who have new orders for an LTM study, and…

 -Fix, repair, re-apply specific EEG leads when EEG recording artifact warrants intervention.

 -Repair or replace Kerlix head wrap (electrode covering) when needed.

 - In collaboration with the EEG technicians, appropriately address any patient/parent questions and/or educational needs relevant to LTM monitoring

 -Prepare EEG-Epi lab supplies for the next day shift.

-- An Associate's degree in health science or an equivalent combination of education and experience is necessary;
+- High school graduation with basic science course work or an equivalent combination of education and experience

 U-M EEO/AA Statement